Debo0013/LocalMind/README.md

 | < 3000 | Sliding window only (summary toggle ignored) |
 | ≥ 3000 | Sliding window when toggle OFF, summarize + protect when ON |

 The protected zone is a **token budget** (30% of input budget), not a fixed message count — short exchanges keep more pairs, long exchanges keep fewer, always at least one.
-See [logic.md](./logic.md) for the full algorithm.

 ---